scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

    Demonstration of a interactive widget for coastline extraction using the grabcut algorithm. :label:`grabcut1`

 We can trigger an update in the extracted contour by pressing the Update contour button.
 To speed up the calculation we can also downsample the image before applying the Grabcut algorithm.
 Once we are done we can view the result in a separate cell.
-See figure blah
+See figure :ref:`grabcut2`

 .. figure:: images/grabcut2.png